typicalcold/External-Roblox-Radar/README.md

 **Instructions**

-MAKE SURE BOTH DEVICES ARE ON THE SAME WIFI NETWORK, DO NOT USE THIS IN A PUBLIC SPACE LIKE THE LIBRARY OR SCHOOL
+-MAKE SURE BOTH DEVICES ARE ON THE SAME WIFI NETWORK, DO NOT USE THIS IN A PUBLIC SPACE LIKE THE LIBRARY OR SCHOOL

-download everything and unzip it all into a fold somewhere, on both devices , the downlaods folder would work.
+-Download everything and unzip it all into a fold somewhere, on both devices , the downlaods folder would work.

-ON ALT ACCOUNT PC copy everything in client.lua into your executor of choice (anything works as long as it has websocket support, this account is the one your fine with getting banned on)
+-ON ALT ACCOUNT PC copy everything in client.lua into your executor of choice (anything works as long as it has websocket support, this account is the one your fine with getting banned on)

-ON MAIN ACCOUNT PC run the install_requried_files.bat
+-ON MAIN ACCOUNT PC run the install_requried_files.bat

-ON MAIN ACCOUNT PC run the GETLOCALIP.bat and copy the ip (make sure your not copying the spaces)
+-ON MAIN ACCOUNT PC run the GETLOCALIP.bat and copy the ip (make sure your not copying the spaces)

-ON ALT ACCOUNT PC paste the IP into local_ip variable in the client pc executor (further steps are provided in the steps if needed)
+-ON ALT ACCOUNT PC paste the IP into local_ip variable in the client pc executor (further steps are provided in the steps if needed)

-ON ALT ACCOUNT PC set localPlayer to your main accounts username
+-ON ALT ACCOUNT PC set localPlayer to your main accounts username

-ON MAIN ACCOUNT PC open python file as notepad and set local_player_name to your main roblox name and save the file
+-ON MAIN ACCOUNT PC open python file as notepad and set local_player_name to your main roblox name and save the file

 .